gabeduke/opsdroid-docker/README.md

 This repository makes it easy to extend the opsdroid bot with custom modules using Docker and Docker-Compose.
 Custom modules and configurations are mounted into a docker container running opsdroid, without the overhead of obsdroid libraries in your development environment.
 This project assumes that you are already familiar with extending opsdroid, please reference the official [documentation](http://opsdroid.readthedocs.io/en/latest/configuration-reference/) for more information.
 More information on debugging your module in Intellij can be found [below](Debugging).

+*Deploy:*

+To deploy a bot using this repository, you will likely want to fork the project so you can track custom module changes.
+When you're ready to deploy to your production server, simply pull the repository and from the project root run `docker-compose up -d`.

 ## Prerequisites:

 *Docker:*